 In this example, you will use Mogul to assess the torsion angles of a given molecule and investigate patterns in the distribution.
-You will find results for four different torsion angles, all resulting as "Not unusual" and will be guided to further analyse one of them as its value falls into a minor population of the resulting histogram.
+You will find results for four different torsion angles, all resulting as "Not unusual" and will be guided to further analyze one of them and use additional filtering options for a complete view.

 - 1. Launch Mercury and type AXIRUV in the Structure Navigator toolbar. - 2.
 To start a geometry analysis, click the CSD-Core menu and then click Mogul Geometry Check from the dropdown menu. - 3.
 This brings up the Mogul Search Settings dialogue box.
 You can typically use the defaults in this window, but we are interested in the torsion angle between the rings.
-To streamline our search, we will select Torsion Angle in the Fragment Types option and tick the boxes for Apply Filters, Exclude Organometallics, and Exclude Powder structures.
+To streamline our search, we will select Torsion Angle in the Fragment Types option (untick the remaining types) and tick the boxes for Apply Filters, Exclude Organometallics, and Exclude Powder structures.
 We will leave the remaining default options as is. - 4.
 Click Search to start. - 5.
 A dialogue box will pop up to warn you that you are going to check the entire molecule.
 Click OK to continue. - 6.
 The search will begin to run.
 You can follow its progress in the Search Progress dialogue box.

-- 4 - 7.
-When the search is complete, your results will be displayed in the Mogul Results Viewer. - 8.
+- 7. When the search is complete, your results will be displayed in the Mogul Results Viewer. - 8.
 The results are colour-coded.
 Unusual values are typically flagged in orange, however there are no unusual values here.
-Please, be aware that the number of hits might differ based on the version of the data update.
-The data in this workshop are obtained with the CSD Sep21 update. - 9.
+Please, be aware that the number of hits might differ based on your version of the database.
+The data in this workshop are obtained with the 2024.1 + 2 Data updates version of the CSD. - 9.
 Clicking on each entry in the Mogul Results Viewer will highlight the corresponding value in the Mercury display window.
 Although the entries are not unusual, it is useful to review the torsion angle distribution.
 Double-click on the last entry C3 C4 C5 C6 to bring up the data from the Mogul library. - 10.
 The red line marks the value of the torsion angle from your molecule (the query). - 11.
 The histogram shows the data from the CSD, colour coded by update.
 Note: you can click the colour swatches under Data libraries to change the colour. - 12.
 To see which structures contribute to a certain bar on the histogram, first click Deselect (all the bars will turn grey), and then click the bar directly under the red query line.
 This will highlight that specific bar of the histogram in colour.